emprax/Xtender/README.md

 ## Coding Guide

 This section emphasizes the important components of the library on the basis of some coding examples.
 We first start with the definition of some of the components in regard to their purpose and location within an application.
+Be aware that the V2 version is a bit different.

 ### Accepter

 The accepter is the object that can be visited/extended.
 It most likely would be an object that is part of a composite.
 The base of the composite should define that the concrete implementations would each define an Accept(...) method that accepts the extender.
-The reason for this not to be abstracted away is that every concrete implementation has to provide itself to the extender so the extender can determine the right implementation it should be working on.
+The reason for this not to be abstracted away is that every concrete implementation has to provide itself to the extender so the extender can determine the right implementation it should be working on. **NOTE:** This example is shown in the cleanest way possible and that is from **V2** version as the IExtender only requires to have the state being known, while the **V1** version would also like to know the base-component object.

 ```c#
 public abstract Component : IAccepter